wp-plugins/spam-master/readme.txt

 == Upgrade Notice ==

+= 4.2.3 =
+* IMPORTANT upgrade to version 4.2.3

 = 4.1 =
-* IMPORTANT upgrade to version 4.1.
+* IMPORTANT upgrade to version 4.1

 = 2.4 =
 * IMPORTANT upgrade to version 2.4